tischieber/Quantifying-Network-Structural-Dissimilarities/readme.txt

 %%%%%%%%%%%%%%%%

 Algorithm
-The algorithm is written in R and uses functions from the igraph library (The Network Analysis Package).
+The algorithm is written in R and uses functions from the igraph library (The Network Analysis Package - http://igraph.org/).
 The program reads two graphs on an edge list format, the weights (w1, w2 and w3) and computes the D-distance, as discussed in the article.

 download algorithm: d_distance.r